 We take pride in our brutality as a duty that we owe to our unique mission.

-The sickness of envy is cured by the same conceit that caused it.
-‘The pride that rouses in us so much envy,’ says La Rochefoucauld, ‘often also conduces to mitigate it.’
+The disease of envy is cured by the same conceit that caused it.
+‘The pride that rouses in us so much envy,’ says La Rochefoucauld, ‘often conduces to mitigate it.’

 We don’t think well enough of people to envy them, though we would be right to, if we saw how well they think of themselves.

-I think so well of my merits, that I assume others must envy me, but they think so well of their own, that they don’t.
+I think so highly of my merits, that I assume others must envy me, but they think so highly of their own, that they don’t.
 I suspect that those who dislike me must feel jealous of me.
 But they feel less jealous than I fear or desire.

 No one envies, but we all hope to be envied, and most of us assume that we are.
 Envy keeps us in its grip, not because we envy our rivals, but because we burn to be envied by them.